GlenAshwood/VagrantProject/README.md

 <img src="screenshoot1.png" align="centre" />

-#  NGINX Loadbalancer and NodeJ Webservices - Deployed using Vagrant and provisioned using ansible_local
+#  Nginx Loadbalancer and NodeJs Webservices - Deployed using Vagrant and provisioned using ansible_local

 ## Description